grafana/k6-docs/src/data/markdown/docs/03 cloud/03 Integrations/05 Cloud APM.md

 k6 Cloud platform supports exporting metrics to APM platforms, thereby enabling users to export metrics from a running test in near real-time to their preferred [APM](https://en.wikipedia.org/wiki/Application_performance_management) platform(s).

+> ⭐️ APM integrations are available on Pro and Enterprise plans, as well as the annual Team plan and Trial.

 ## Supported APM Providers

 Each supported APM platform is called a provider in Cloud APM.
 As you'll see in each platform's respective section, the `provider` is a key passed to the APM configuration object and its value should match the providers listed below.
 Also, each provider has a separate set of configuration parameters.
 Therefore you need to visit your provider's page: